layilin/SP23-33852/content/_excerpts/provision_grounds.md

 In the passages selected below, Grainger specifically appeals to planters provide their enslaved laborers with greater quantitites of rations or provisions.
 Indeed, it was common practice for planters to skimp on providing their workers with enough food, since they wanted to economize on costs and thereby increase their profits.
 Also, planters tended to rely on imported provisions from Europe and North America for rationing.
 Although these provisions had to be paid for, planters did not want to take up any land that could be used for sugar cultivation by growing provision crops.

 For most of the lines dedicated to provisioning, then, Grainger ends up describing not the actions that planters took to provide food for their plantations but the provision grounds of the enslaved.
-Provision grounds were plots of land unsuitable for cane cultivation that were allotted to the enslaved on whatever colonies where such lands were widely available.
+Provision grounds were plots of land unsuitable for cane cultivation that were allotted to the enslaved.
 The enslaved were then allowed--or required--to cultivate these provision grounds with subsistence crops to supplement their planter-provided rations.
 Of course, since they had to continue cultivating cane and doing the work required of them by planters, the enslaved were expected to cultivate their provision grounds only during their "spare" time, including their days of "rest."
 The lands allotted for provision grounds also were difficult to cultivate, since they were typically located a long distance from the cane fields and habitations of the enslaved.
 They were also generally located on rocky, mountainous plots with poor-quality soil.
 How effective provision ground cultivation was at enabling their cultivators to maintain adequate sources of nutrition is also debatable: studies of survival rates across colonies have suggested that individuals dependent on provision grounds did not enjoy, on average, better health or longer lifespans than those dependent primarily on imported rations.

 Still, the provision grounds did offer their cultivators some degrees of autonomy.
 They could, for example, exercise more choice over what they ate since they were growing their own food.
 Note in the passages below how many of the specific plants that Grainger mentions as growing in the provision grounds had arrived in the Americas from Africa.
 While it is unlikely that the enslaved themselves were able to carry these plants from Africa--captives were not allowed any possessions on slave ships--slave ships often stocked African crops to feed their captives during the passage across the Atlantic, and the crops them became established in the Americas, where the enslaved continued to cultivate what they had been used to cultivating in Africa.
 Also note how many of the plants and foodstuffs mentioned by Grainger are plants indigenous to the Americas and long cultivated by Amerindians.
 The prevalence of these crops, which were often hardy, high-yield staples, suggest that newly arrived Africans engaged in significant exchanges of knowledge with Amerindians and that this knowledge sharing continued to have long-lasting effects well beyond the initial period of contact.

 Provision grounds can, in fact, be read as records of the resourcefulness and creativity of their cultivators, who dealt with the poor quality of the lands they were given by learning how to grow plants that others shunned.
 Although certain plants may have been designated weeds by colonists, the enslaved realized that proper preparation and cooking methods could turn these so-called weeds into valuable sources of nutrition.
-The dishes prepared by the enslaved in the Caribbean sometimes even infiltrated colonists' cuisine, which became increasingly indebted to Afro-Caribbean ingredients and influences.
-Colonists even became reliant in certain colonies like Jamaica on enslaved cultivators for most of their own local foodstuffs.
+The dishes prepared by the enslaved in the Caribbean even infiltrated colonists' cuisine, which became increasingly indebted to Afro-Caribbean ingredients and influences.
+Colonists also became reliant in certain colonies like Jamaica on enslaved cultivators for most of their own local foodstuffs.
 Because the cost of importing food was high, they purchased produce from the enslaved, who were allowed use and accumulate currency.
 Although it was rare for cultivators to make enough money to purchase their freedom, they were nevertheless able to make money and profit from what is now known as the internal marketing system.
-The internal marketing system is, in turn, now recognized as providing a crucial foundation for the counter-plantation system that emerged in post-emancipation Caribbean colonies.
+The internal marketing system, in turn, has been recognized as providing a crucial foundation for the counter-plantation system that emerged in post-emancipation Caribbean colonies.
 Those who participated in the counter-plantation system eschewed the model of industrial agriculture represented by the plantation and instead focused on small-scale farming, whether for subsistence or trade and export.

-As you read the below passages, then, think about how Grainger describes the provision grounds, and pay particular attention to what was growing in them.
+As you read the below passages, think about how Grainger describes the provision grounds, and pay particular attention to what was growing in them.
 It is also worth thinking about the end of the passages treating the provision grounds: why does Grainger turn suddenly to a vision of fugitives coming to raid the provision grounds?
 What threat might he really fear?

 Note: B. W. Higman's *Jamaican Food* was an invaluable source of information for many of the notes about specific plants mentioned in this section of the poem.